 - What legal or administrative proceedings are available for enforcing patent rights against an infringer?
 Are there specialised courts in which a patent infringement lawsuit can or must be brought?

-Administrative liability for patent infringement was introduced in 2019, but the procedure is not yet clearly defined and administrative fines are somewhat low (approximately €100 to €650).
-The Code on Administrative Liability for Patent Infringement does not provide for the seizure and destruction of infringing products.
+Administrative liability for patent infringement was introduced in 2019, but administrative fines are somewhat low (approximately €100 to €650).
+The action can be brought by filing a complaint with the Agency for Intellectual Property under the Ministry of Justice.
+The Code on Administrative Liability does not provide for the seizure and destruction of infringing products for patent Infringement.

 Criminal liability for patent infringement is not available in Uzbekistan.